SysKitTeam/docs-point/governance-and-automation/access-requests/set-up-access-requests.md

 ---
-description: This article explains how to get started with Access Requests in SysKit Point.
+description: This article explains how to get started with Access Requests in Syskit Point.
 ---

 # Set Up Access Requests